dillonj0/startup/notes.md

 # Web Programming
 ## Dillon Jensen

+### _08/APR/2024_
+Typescript basically makes it harder to accidentally bash incompatible types against each other; why you would really really want that is beyond me as long as you're not programming dangerously.
+-> If you're not hoping to continuously experience dynamic typing, it'll give you all kinds of alerts etc. when you're shooting the wrong kind of data through the wrong data hole.

 ### _05/APR/2024_
 Simon react scores page demonstration notes
 - Something I had misunderstood about react is that you're not really trying to pull everything into a single jsx file; the jsx just handles the basic framework for the webpage and then you use a router to call into adjacent folders and pull in different blocks of jsx for your main or whatever you want.
-- Nice to see how easy it is to manipulatethe DOM now---instead of having to do all these janky JS moves to set the new object parameters, you just inject HTML directly into the system.
+- Nice to see how easy it is to manipulate the DOM now---instead of having to do all these janky JS moves to set the new object parameters, you just inject HTML directly into the system.

 ### _01/APR/2024_
 #### Web frameworks